Is Print Archiving enabled?

 - Disable archiving per-job/per-user/other from within a script - see

-Does the user have permissions to view the archived print jobs?
+Does the user have permissions to view the archived jobs?

-PaperCut Print Archiving is a powerful feature that allows an administrator to view all documents printed through PaperCut.
-By default only the internal admin account in PaperCut has permissions to view archived print job.
-This means that even users given administrator access within the PaperCut Administration Console will not automatically have permissions to view archived print jobs.
+(Print and Scan Archiving) PaperCut Archiving is a powerful feature that allows an administrator to view all documents printed and scanned through PaperCut.
+By default only the internal admin account in PaperCut has permissions to view the archives.
+This means that even users given administrator access within the PaperCut Administration Console will not automatically have permissions to view the archives.

 If another specific user requires access to view archived jobs, the built in PaperCut administrator can assign these permissions by logging into the PaperCut NG/MF admin interface, and going to Options > Admin Rights.
 From there, choose the user you would like to give access to view archived jobs, and enable the Access archived jobs option under the List of Admin Rights.